Overpressure ammunition: History

-The burning characteristics of black powder used in early cartridges meant that these cartridges operated at lower chamber pressures, generally under 25000 psi.
-These cartridges were limited by their case capacity, and the only way to get more power was to increase the case dimensions to hold more powder; this can be seen in firearms such as those made by Sharps Rifle Manufacturing Company, which made rifles with nominal powder capacities from 70 grains (.45-70) to 110 grains (.45-110).
+The burning characteristics of black powder used in early cartridges meant that these cartridges operated at lower chamber pressures, generally under ~30,000 psi.
+These cartridges were limited by their case capacity and the metallurgy of the firearms at the time, the only way to increase the energy and velocity was to lengthen and widen the case dimensions to allow the cartridge to hold more black powder; this can be seen in firearms such as those made by Sharps Rifle Manufacturing Company, which made rifles with nominal powder capacities from 70 grains (.45-70) to 110 grains (.45-110).

 With the advent of smokeless powder, which has a far greater energy density than black powder, it was possible to generate far more power in the large cases of the older black-powder cartridges such as the .32-40 Winchester and .38-55 Winchester.
-Some black powder cartridges such as the .32-20 Winchester and .44-40 Winchester were chambered in both single-action revolvers and lever-action rifles.
+Some black powder cartridges such as the .25-20 Winchester, .32-20 Winchester, .38-40 Winchester, and .44-40 Winchester were chambered in both single-action revolvers and lever-action rifles.
 The rifle actions could handle much higher pressures, than their revolver counterparts.
 This led to so-called "machine gun only" loads in these calibers; in rifles, such loads provided far more velocity and energy, but in revolvers they were not safe due to the higher chamber pressures that were being generated.
-These loads were eventually dropped due to a combination of safety concerns, and newer smokeless powder rifle cartridges that offered even higher velocities, such as the .30-30 Winchester.
+These loads were eventually dropped due to a combination of safety concerns, and newer smokeless powder rifle cartridges that offered even higher velocities, such as the .30-30 Winchester, .32 Winchester Special, .33 Winchester, and .35 Remington.

 The first modern smokeless powder cartridge deliberately loaded by a major manufacturer to higher than standard pressure was the .38 ACP, originally introduced in 1900.
 This cartridge provided performance similar to other .38 caliber cartridges of the time.
 However, in 1929 the cartridge was redesigned as the .38 Super Automatic or .38 Super, along with a significant increase in operating pressure and muzzle energy, making it the most powerful auto pistol cartridge available at the time, in both energy and velocity, until the introduction of the .357 Magnum in 1935.
 Similar to the "rifle only" loads, the .38 Super could still be chambered in the older .38 ACP guns, therefore producing a dangerous combination.
 Capable of reaching a muzzle energy of 500 ftlbf, the .38 Super remains a viable defensive cartridge, though its usage is most commonly found in popular shooting sports such as IPSC.
 A similar move in creating a high pressure loading was done on the .38 Special in 1930, producing the .38-44 High Velocity, which was manufactured from 1930 to 1966; which eventually lead to the development and production of the .357 Magnum in 1935.